astroML/text_errata/README.md

 Page 349: Add before Equation 8.67, and after introducing the mixture model:
 "V_b implies a source of error in addition to the already existing measurement error for each point."

+Page 351: In Equation 8.73 the matrix K_{12} should be transposed.

 Page 357: In Equation 8.77 and 8.78, the term in square brackets should be squared.

 ## Chapter 9